torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 A platform may choose to add all of these, or change the mode based on a BIOS setting.
-For each CFMWS entry, Linux expects descriptions of the described memory regions in the SRAT to determine the number of NUMA nodes it should reserve during early boot / init.
+For each CFMWS entry, Linux expects descriptions of the described memory regions in the :doc:`SRAT <acpi/srat>` to determine the number of NUMA nodes it should reserve during early boot / init.

 As of v6.14, Linux will create a NUMA node for each CEDT CFMWS entry, even if a matching SRAT entry does not exist; however, this is not guaranteed in the